libktx/ktx/assets-async/README.md

 - For `dispose`, both suspending and non-suspending variants.
 - For all non-suspending methods such as `get`, `getOrNull`, `contains`, `isLoaded`, `setLoader`, `getLoader`.
 - For `add`.
 While `add` does suspend the coroutine, it requires neither the rendering thread nor the loading threads.
-- For `load` and `get.await` calls requesting already loaded assets. **Use with caution.**
+- For `load` and `getAsync.await` calls requesting already loaded assets. **Use with caution.**
 - From within other threads than the main rendering thread and the `AssetStorage` loading threads.
-These threads will be blocked until the operation is finished, which isn't ideal, but at least the loading will remain possible.
+These threads will be blocked until the operation is finished, which is not ideal, but at least the loading will remain possible.

 ##### `AssetStorage` as a drop-in replacement for `AssetManager`